aufau/SaberMod/README.rst

   8192 - No Kicks        16384 - With Kicks
   =====================  =====================  =====================

+g_instagib 0
+  Enable simple instagib mode for all weapons.
+Splash does no damage.

 g_log[1-4] <filename>
   You can use 4 separate log files now.